 A capstone course in the Music and Worship Major.
 This course is an integration of theology, historical information, critical thinking, and practical skills application related to worship in culture.
-(Prerequisite: Senior class standing, MUS274, MUS310, Writing Proficiency passed)
+(Prerequisite: Senior class standing, MUS272 and MUS274, MUS310, Writing Proficiency complete)